Parting from your college dorm room? You’re sure going to miss your RA, twin-sized bed, shared bathroom, and cluttered

 2. Research each apartment you visit

 Don’t simply settle on the first apartment you visit, or one that looks good in the pics.
-You’ll want to do your homework and know what to ask when renting an apartmnet: tour quite a few apartments, and chat with the people who’ve lived there in the past and their neighbors (extra bonus if they end up becoming yours!).
-Ask about the noise level, whether the building or appliances has had any issues, whether the landlord is cooperative, etc.
+You’ll want to do your homework and know what to ask when renting an apartment: tour quite a few apartments, and chat with the people who’ve lived there in the past and their neighbors (extra bonus if they end up becoming yours!).
+Ask about the noise level, whether the building or appliances has had any issues, whether the landlord respects renters’ rights, etc.